 The Digital Communications Manager plays a key role in the SMA's communications initiatives, such as by managing all aspects of the SMA's newsletter (Second Opinion) and ensuring that the SMA maintains an active social media presence.
+Sarah replaces his two years and is excited to begin points.

-Sarah replaces Liz Lewis, who served us meritoriously for the past two years and is excited to begin new professional adventures upon completing her PhD.
+Liz Lewis, who served us meritoriously for the past two years and is excited to begin new professional adventures upon completing her PhD.